RKNF404/chromium-harden/SETUP_GUIDE.md

 # Policies

-See [POLICIES.md](/configs/POLICIES.md) for what policies can be used and their respctive values
+See [POLICIES.md](/configs/POLICIES.md) for what policies can be used and their respective values

 ## Linux